PURPOSE

 TRUSTEES

 We are committed to co-leadership and to working in a way which honours te Tiriti o Waitangi.
-Decisions are made by our board, which consists of two Māori trustees (Seumas and Pekaira) and two Pākehā trustees (Kate and Dave).
+Decisions are made by our board, which consists of two Māori trustees (Seumas and Ani) and two Pākehā trustees (Kate and Dave).

 Seumas Fantham